maksprotsyk/acs-labs/lab4_text_processing_2/README.md

-# Lab 3 Part 2: Counting the number of words in text files
+# Lab 3 Part 2: Counting the number of words in text files (implementation of thread-safe queue)

 ## Team